bazelbuild/proposals/designs/2020-09-29-new-default-target-constraint.md

 3. Defining an additional toolchain type for Java.
 This seems to make code more complex and questionable when multiple different platforms a involved.

-4. Dropping one of the requirements for java and using just embedded JDK.
+4. Dropping one of the requirements for java and using just the JDK from remote repository.